Schlumbergera russelliana: Distribution and habitat

-Schlumbergera russelliana occurs only in a small area of the coastal mountains of south-east Brazil, in the state of Rio de Janeiro, located in the southernmost part of the tropics.
+Schlumbergera russelliana occurs only in a small area of the coastal mountains of southeast Brazil, in the state of Rio de Janeiro, located in the southernmost part of the tropics.
 It has only been found in the Organ Mountains (Serra dos Órgãos) in the Parque Nacional da Serra dos Órgãos.
 Plants grow at altitudes of 1400–2100 m.
 Because of their altitude and proximity to the Atlantic Ocean, the coastal mountains have high humidity – warm moist air is forced upwards into higher, colder locations where it condenses.
-S. russelliana usually grows on trees (epiphytic).
+S. russelliana usually grows on other plants such as trees, making it epiphytic.